-The maximum validity period of a multiple-entry tourist visa issued on the basis of bilateral agreements of the Russian Federation with Austria, Greece, India, Hungary, Spain and Japan is 6 months (the authorized stay is 90 days at one trip or in total, for India – each stay not more than 30 days).
+The maximum validity period of a multiple-entry tourist visa issued on the basis of bilateral agreements of the Russian Federation with Austria, Estonia, Greece, Hungary, India, Japan and Spain is 6 months (the authorized stay is 90 days at one trip or in total, for India – each stay not more than 30 days).

 Tourist visas to the Russian Federation are either single-entry, double-entry or multiple-entry.

 Double-entry tourist visas (for no longer than 30 days) are issued to foreign nationals only in cases when, according to the documents, the tourist plans to visit other states neighboring Russia during his visit to the country (the “near abroad” (CIS, Baltic states)) or states from which they will return through Russian territory (e.g. China or Mongolia).
 The route must be stated on the tourist's ticket (or the tourist confirmation, issued by the Russian organization hosting the tourist).

-Multiple-entry tourist visas may be issued only in accordance with bilateral agreements of the Russian Federation with Austria, Greece, India, Hungary, Spain, Japan and the USA.
+Multiple-entry tourist visas may be issued only in accordance with bilateral agreements of the Russian Federation with Austria, Estonia, Greece, India, Japan, Hungary, Spain and the USA.

 Where to apply for a tourist visa

-There are two places in the Netherlands where you may apply for a Russian tourist visa:
+There are three places in the Netherlands where you may apply for a Russian business visa: